znuny/Znuny4OTRS-QuickClose/doc/en/config.md

 # Configuration

-The following settings can be defined via sysconfig, when using the quick-close function:
+The following settings can be defined via System Configuration, when using the quick close function:

 #### Article
 `Znuny4OTRSQuickClose###Article`